-Areas shown on the Schedules to this Plan as being karst topography are considered to be potential development constraint areas.
-It is recognized that the mapping is approximate and identifies areas of potential environmental constraint to development that must be addressed prior to development occurring.
+Karst topography is an area of limestone plain marked by sinks or karst holes, interspersed with abrupt ridges and irregular protuberant rock, usually underlain by caverns and underground streams.
+This irregular topography is developed by surface and ground water eroding limestone.
+Areas shown on the Schedules to this plan as being karst topography are potentially considered to be development constraint areas.
+It is recognized that the mapping may not be totally accurate, however the mapping does show areas of potential environmental constraint to development that must be addressed prior to development occurring.
 Development shall generally be directed to areas outside of karst topography unless the effects and risk to public safety are minor so as to be managed or mitigated.
-In areas suspected to have Karst topography, the following shall be undertaken for any Planning Act application to assess for the presence of karst topography and to mitigate against any potential hazard: